-- 99. To be able to publicise the prize draw, a precise description of the prize offered by the provider is required.
-If the provider has opted to offer a prize draw, this information should be provided in the Survey Options form by 26 November 2021 to ensure that the survey is ready on time so students can access it from 6 January 2022.
+- 59. It is optional for providers to promote the NSS locally however, providers may organise prize draws if they want to do so.
+Ipsos is able to publicise providers' prize draws, provided that complete and timely information is submitted via the 'Survey Options' form on the NSS Extranet.
+Agreed details can be promoted in the invitation emails sent to students, as well as through the online survey. - 60.
+To be able to publicise the prize draw, a precise description of the prize offered by the provider is required.
+If the provider has opted to offer a prize draw, this information should be provided in the Survey Options form by 28 November 2022 to ensure that the survey is ready on time so students can access it from 11 January 2023.
 We cannot deviate from the standard text that is communicated.
 This is because the prize draw text forms part of a program that administers the NSS across all providers that have different survey options.
-Once the survey is live, no changes can be made to this text. - 100.
+Once the survey is live, no changes can be made to this text. - 61.
 Please note that details of prize draws will only be available to students who enter the survey online.
 Students are invited to take part in the survey and are informed of the prize draw offered by the provider in their email invitations.
 Students should be made aware that there is no link between how they respond and their chances of winning a prize.
 Completion of the survey cannot be a condition to entering the online prize draw as all eligible students have an equal chance of winning.
 Please see the MRS guidelines on incentives and prize draws for more information.